exyi/CheckTestOutput/README.md

 }
 ```

-You can replace anything that can be found by a regular expression, just specify the regexes in the `nonDeterminismSanitizers` parameter.
+While mostly used for UUIDs, we can replace anything that can be found by a regular expression - just specify a list of regular expressions in the `nonDeterminismSanitizers` parameter.

 ### Custom checks